-That said, federal student loan forgiveness programs span five to 25 years, depending on which one you enter.
+That said, federal student loan forgiveness programs span five to 25 years of student loan payments, depending on which one you enter.
 In this case, the state-specific programs can be worth your time and effort for the years of service.

 If you have private student loans, you’ll want to take an entirely different route for this type of loan.
 These loans aren’t eligible for forgiveness, repayment programs, or the current debt relief from President Joe Biden.
-Instead, look into refinancing your student loans for an affordable payment and better interest rate.
+Instead, look into refinancing your student loans for an affordable payment and better interest rate with a private lender.

 Start an Ohio student loan forgiveness program today

 All forgiveness and repayment programs take years to complete, whether you move forward with a state-specific program or one with the Department of Education.
 It’s never too soon to start applying for student loan forgiveness programs.
 After doing your research, you’ll want to solidify your plan and begin the countdown.